wwt/building-a-python-sdk/docs/module-0.md

     If you are not using Visual Studio Code you can still utilize the :whale: Dockerfile packaged with the repository but some manual **build** and **launch** steps will be necessary.

-    1. Ensure you are in the root of the `ansible-validate-example` project
+    1. Ensure you are in the root of the `building-a-python-sdk` project
     2. *BUILD* the **Docker Image**
-      `docker image build -t ansible-validate-lab .`
+      `docker image build -t building-a-python-sdk .`
     3. *RUN* the **Docker Container**
-      `docker container run -itv $PWD:/ansible-validate-example ansible-validate-lab`
+      `docker container run -itv $PWD:/building-a-python-sdk building-a-python-sdk`

 This repo contains a starting framework from which you will expand to build a Python SDK.